dsccommunity/dsccommunity.org/content/blog/what-is-microsoft-dscv3.md

 ```

 > [!TIP]
-> You can also install pre-release version by adding the `PreRelease` switch parameter.
+> You can also install pre-release version by adding the `IncludePreRelease` switch parameter.

 The command automatically adds the `dsc` executable to the `PATH` environment variable.